Kainev/AutoSplit64/README.md

 ### LiveSplit Server

 AutoSplit64 communicates with LiveSplit via the LiveSplit Server component.
+This is included in current LiveSplit releases.

-Please download the latest version [here](https://github.com/LiveSplit/LiveSplit.Server).
+Add the LiveSplit Server Component in your LiveSplit Layout.

 ### Game Capture